Seahawks go the safe route by drafting Charles Cross, and they’ll be better for it

 RENTON — The Seahawks sent some distinct and straight-forward messages on Thursday with their first-round pick of offensive tackle Charles Cross from Mississippi State.

-First of all, they didn’t get cute, as is their wont (and sometimes, their undoing).
+First of all, they didn’t get cute, as is their wont (and sometimes their undoing).
 Drafting in the top 10 for the first time in a decade, they seemingly concluded that the opportunity to land an impact player at a position of need superseded any primordial urge to try to outsmart the room.

 And thus, there was no trading down to hoard more picks.
 There was no selecting a player that the rest of the draft cognoscenti had rated much lower, or one who played a position that is not considered worthy of such a high pick.